seznam/ima/packages/storybook-integration/README.md

 ## Usage

 Register addon in config in `.storybook/main.js`.
-Optionally you can set custom language, for loading language files.
+Optionally you can set custom language, for loading language files, or set CLI plugins to skip (some plugins might not work well with Storybook, such as minimizers/scramblers).

 ```js
 const config = {